-Over the last months I have been working on several performance testing projects.
+Over the last months, I have been working on several performance testing projects.
 They were all Commercial Off-the-shelf (COTS) applications, mostly SharePoint.
-For all projects it was mandatory to measure both server-side and client-side performance.
-With server-side performance testing it is interesting to see how the server behaves under different conditions of load.
-With client-side performance testing it is interesting to see how the applications presents the content to the user.
-I sort of like those projects because all kinds of expertise s come together, like: XML, JSON, regular expressions, XPath, JMeter, Selenium WebDriver and think of all the different monitoring tools.
+For all projects, it was mandatory to measure both server-side and client-side performance.
+With server-side performance testing, it is interesting to see how the server behaves under different conditions of load.
+With client-side performance testing, it is interesting to see how the applications present the content to the user.
+I sort of like those projects because all kinds of expertise s come together, like XML, JSON, regular expressions, XPath, JMeter, Selenium WebDriver and think of all the different monitoring tools.

 During my journey to select the right tools, I came across JMeter Plugins WebDriver Set.
 The plugin allows you to use the features of JMeter (test executor and reporting engine) as well as the features of Selenium WebDriver (controlling a browser).
 The major benefit is that you end up with similar graphs and result tables.
 So, it was the perfect choice

 In the next few weeks, I will post more in-depth instructions on how the create a performance testplan.